cafltar/CookManagementFarmOperations_CleanAndStandardizeGeospatialData/README.md

 ## Purpose

-Scripts for creating standard GIS layers for CAF with intent to share on ArcGIS Online for public consumption (with metadata on NAL GeoData)
+Scripts for creating standard GIS layers for CAF.

 ## License